How the use of Augmented Reality in Museums is bringing collections to life

 4 Benefits of using AR in museums

-There are a number of benefits for museums and heritage institutions from implementing AR technology for their collections:
+There are a number of benefits for museums and heritage institutions from implementing AR museum technology for their collections:

 1. Enhanced visitor experiences